ziming/CRUD/README.md

 If you discover any security related issues, please email hello@tabacitu.ro instead of using the issue tracker.

-Please **[subscribe to the Backpack Newsletter](http://backpackforlaravel.com/newsletter)** so you can find out about any security updates, breaking changes or major features.
-We send an email every 3-6 months.
+It's _heavily_ recommended that you **[subscribe to the Backpack Newsletter](http://backpackforlaravel.com/newsletter)** so you can find out about any security updates, breaking changes or major features.
+We send an email about 3-4 emails per year.
 Sometimes less.

 ## Credits